United Nations Mission Internships

 - be willing to undergo a mandatory police check; and

-- be willing to re-locate to Geneva for a period of up to two months, on a self-funded basis, which includes travel, visa, accommodation, and health insurance arrangements.
+- be willing to re-locate to Geneva for a period of up to five months, on a primarily self-funded basis, which includes arrangements and costs for travel, visa, accommodation, and health insurance.

 Conduct and Ethics

 The Mission demands the highest standards of professional conduct from its employees.
 Ethical conduct by staff and interns contributes significantly to the efficiency and effectiveness of the workplace and to the standing of the Mission and its employees in Australia and internationally.

 In agreeing to participate in the Mission’s Internship Program and undertake duties as directed, interns are required to comply with the Department of Foreign Affairs and Trade’s Locally Engaged Staff Code of Conduct, which takes account of the particular significance of the department's representational role outside Australia.

 Interns will be provided a monthly stipend of CHF1250 to assist with living expenses in Geneva.
 Please note that the stipend is not a salary and it does not constitute an employee/employer relationship.
 Be prepared: the cost of living is high in Geneva.

 Interns are responsible for their own arrangements and costs in relation to visa, travel, accommodation and health insurance.

 The Mission will assist with organising a visa.

 How to apply